KatherineMichel/portfolio/doc/los-angeles-2023.md

 ### Downtown Los Angeles

-While I was walking from the Grammy Museum to the to City Hall Observatory Deck, I walked a few blocks into [Skid Row](https://en.wikipedia.org/wiki/Skid_Row,_Los_Angeles).
+While I was walking from the Grammy Museum to the to City Hall Observatory Deck, I walked to the edge of [Skid Row](https://en.wikipedia.org/wiki/Skid_Row,_Los_Angeles).
 Having heard of Skid Row for years, I wanted to see it for myself.
-I walked by barbed wire, sidewalk tent encampments, many homeless, and a mission providing social services.
+I walked by barbed wire, sidewalk tent encampments, homeless, and a mission providing social services.

 Strangely, Skid Row is next to the Toy and Fashion Districts.
 I can't get over the extreme opulence and poverty co-existing across Los Angeles.